 But while mystery is always in one way or another felt, tension is not used that often.
 The sequences framing the investigation, for instance, are almost completely devoid of any tension, because these sequences focus more on the character’s motivations for committing suicide.
 It is only when the unfolding of the narrative approaches a minor or major twist that tension and a heightened sense of mystery is infused into the narrative’s atmosphere.

 But these moments are not enough to turn 12 Suicidal Teens into a truly thrilling mystery narrative.
 In our view, the acting, while decent overall, ultimately fails to sustain the tension.
 This is, in part, because the cinematography is never applied to emphasize the tension as expressed by our actors/actresses.
 Tsutsumi’s choice to give the stage to the actors to make the tension for the spectator sensible has proved to be somewhat erroneous choice.
 It is only in the finale, where Hana Sugisaki’s performance surpasses the performance of the others, that 12 Suicidal Teens can redeem itself somewhat, but it is not enough to make the positive message of the narrative resound in a way that would impact the spectator.

-While 12 suicidal Teens is a decent mystery narrative, it sadly fails to make its important message for intersubjective connections powerful enough for the spectator.
+While 12 suicidal Teens is a decent mystery narrative, it sadly fails to make its important message about the importance of intersubjective connections powerful enough for the spectator.
 The performances of the actresses and actors simply do not suffice to stage the narrative’s message.
 While the finale, due to Hana Sugisaki’s performance, redeems the narrative up until a certain point, 12 suicidal Teens still remains a rather forgettable experience.